Best Panasonic TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Panasonic TVs you can buy in 2021.

-So what should you look for when making a purchase?
+So what should you look for when picking the best Panasonic TV?

 Screen size is the most obvious consideration.
 Measure how much space you've got, and check out the full dimensions of your chosen set before spending any money.
 Some have slimmer bezels than others, which makes a real difference when squeezing into a tight space.

 The same goes for HDR.
 This enhances the difference between the light and dark parts of the picture, with more gradual steps in between.
 The result?
 Better contrast, which adds depth to the image, and makes it look more lifelike.
-Again, you'll need a streaming service like Netflix or Amazon Prime Video (or an 4K Blu-ray with HDR to take advantage.
+Again, you'll need a streaming service like Netflix or Amazon Prime Video (or a 4K Blu-ray with HDR) to take advantage.